- With thousands of emails in your mailbox, using the search function in Outlook becomes second nature.

-Why is Outlook not searching all emails?
+Why is Outlook search not showing recent emails?

-One of the most common reasons for Outlook is not searching all emails is the indexing function in Windows operating system.
+One of the most common reasons Outlook is not searching all emails is the indexing function in Windows operating system.

 This is a common issue across all Outlook versions as each version uses a similar base to function, called the Outlook Search Index.